Aniket-kr1030/HumanBrainSim/README.md

 For a simple text-only interface without camera or microphone, launch with the `--text` option.
 Type your messages and the model processes them through the cortex and hippocampus.
 When the acetylcholine level is high enough, the activations are stored in memory.
+Replies are retrieved using cosine similarity over stored activations and average the top three matches.
-Responses combine the closest recalled sentence with a short Markov-chain continuation so the agent adds its own thoughts.
+The selected sentence is combined with a short Markov-chain continuation so the agent adds its own thoughts.
 Enter `quit` or `exit` to stop the program.

 ```bash